rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 That is, because it would result in conflicting statements with regards to the logical location of such a sectioning node and the section's content nodes.
-Essentially, the sectioning node, which is associated while it is being entered, would then belong to a section that is independent to sections with which the content nodes of the declared section will be associated.
+Essentially, the sectioning node, which is associated while it is being entered, would then belong to a section that is independent to those sections with which the content nodes of the declared section will be associated.

 Note that type-2 sectioning nodes are defined not to have any inner sectioning nodes themselves.
 Consequently, such an option could, by definition, only close